 1) I’m altogether done with pretty images observational filmmaking – it’s great for mainstream festivals and yes that light refraction is splendid, and at this point we all understand that the equipment is sooooo nice that’s irresistible, but how about some perspective/POV?
 Which brings me to point number two…

 2) Making a film about injustice?
 What are the root causes and what are the names of the people/companies who work the levers perpetuating those root causes?
 If I’m still asking that when the credits roll, then your film is of little use to me and the scores of activists who want to use your film as a platform for radical progressive change.
 Yes we can all Google the issue and find out the name of the mining/oil/gas company sowing destruction and misery and yes some of us probably know it’s got to do with colonialism/capitalism/racism/sexism, but why didn’t you say so?

 4. Make your subtitles readable.
-That means NOT WHITE you bastards.
+That means NOT WHITE!
 Please note white is fine if you use the shocking new technique of drop shadow or outline on your font…

 6. Set your interviews up before capturing them: take time to get the lighting and sound just so before speaking with awesome people doing awesome work or having awesome insight before plunking your camera on a tripod and sticking a mic on their collar or above their head.
 This one adjustment will immensely improve about half of all the documentaries I see.
 And please note academics can and will be filmed away from bookshelves full of books.